pissardini/api_robodeck/README.md

 API Robodeck
 ============

-API Robodeck is a Application Programming Interface developed in C/C++  as  interface for robotic platform Robodeck da empresa [XBot](http://www.xbot.com.br/).
+API Robodeck is a Application Programming Interface developed in C/C++  for control of robotic platform from [XBot Company](http://www.xbot.com.br/).

 The origin of code were the libraries developed by Mauro E.S.
 Muñoz.
 Afterwards, the first proposal of API was presented in the research of Guilherme Orlandini ["Development of Applications Based in Techniques of Computer Vision for Autonomous Mobile Robot" (2012)](http://www.xbot.com.br/wp-content/uploads/2012/10/Disserta%C3%A7%C3%A3o_Guilherme_V4_revisado_pos_defesa-2_corrigido_final.pdf).